Thurgood Marshall Jr.: Private practice

 Marshall joined Bingham McCutchen as a partner when it acquired Swidler Berlin, where he had been a partner since 2003.
 In addition to counseling clients, Marshall provided internal advice to Swidler Berlin on ethics compliance and corporate governance.
 He became a managing director of Swidler Berlin's Harbour Group in 2005.
 He became part of Bingham McCutchen's Government Affairs practice, counseling clients on relations with Congress, the Executive Branch and independent regulatory agencies.
 He has provided legislative and regulatory counsel on corporate mergers, professional and amateur sports, commercial aviation, utilities and banking regulation, and legal process reform.

 After his work in the Clinton administration, Marshall joined Swidler Berlin.

 Marshall joined Morgan Lewis in 2014 when it acquired a group of lawyers from the now-defunct Bingham McCutchen firm.

 Marshall has been named one of Washington's top campaign and election lawyers by Washingtonian Magazine, a leading lawyer in government relations law by The Best Lawyers in America, and included on the Best Lawyers List of the Washington Post Magazine.
 Newsweek named him one of the 100 people to watch in the new century.

 Publications

-Marshall has authored or co-authored columns that have appeared in the Tampa Bay Times, Sabato's Crystal Ball (UVA Center for Politics), The Straits Times, The Hill, The Legal Times, The Washington Post, and The National WWII Museum.
+Marshall has authored or co-authored columns that have appeared in the Tampa Bay Times, Sabato's Crystal Ball (UVA Center for Politics), The Straits Times, Politico, The Hill, The Legal Times, The Washington Post, and The National WWII Museum.